moofter/flite/README.md

 ```
 gsettings set org.gnome.shell app-picker-layout "[]"
 ```
-If you need remove ssh access now is the time to enable it:
+If you need remote ssh access now is the time to enable it:
 ```
 sudo systemctl enable --now sshd
 ```